Red Teaming AI Red Teaming: Introduction

 Red teaming is a critical thinking exercise that helps determine the suitability and robustness of a proposed solution to a complex challenge.
 Having evolved from military war games to cybersecurity practices and now to surfacing AI security vulnerabilities and safety harms, red teaming goes beyond manual or automated testing by technical people.
 Rather than simply testing technological components---hardware, software, networks, and models---it extends to scrutinizing governance structures and challenging the foundational assumptions of designs from their earliest conception.
 As such, red teaming is not just a technical exercise, but a thought process that can be employed by nontechnical staff, such as the management, legal and risk management teams, to craft governance guidelines and engage in meaningful dialogue with technical teams about unforeseen post-deployment challenges.
 Sensitivity to differences in the requirements posed by safety, security, privacy, alignment, and ethics along with the application of this methodology to the total AI ecosystem of hardware, software, networks, data, and, most importantly, people will be critical for success.

 There is a critical disconnect between the rich technical foundation and industry best practices in cybersecurity and the current approach to AI red teaming.
-Despite decades of research and education in security, today's AI red teaming efforts remain narrowly focused on technical vulnerabilities in genAI models (or model-driven general purpose systems like ChatGPT and Claude).
-This missing link negates the tremendous benefits that are unrealized in bridging communities of practice in AI and cybersecurity, which could ultimately lead to us finding ways to achieve robust and effective AI governance and AI solutions that adhere more closely to the espoused principles of responsible AI.
+Despite decades of research and education in security, today's AI red teaming efforts remain narrowly focused on technical vulnerabilities in genAI models (or model-driven general-purpose systems like ChatGPT and Claude).
+This missing link negates the tremendous benefits that are not realized in bridging communities of practice in AI and cybersecurity, which could ultimately lead us to finding ways to achieve robust and effective AI governance and AI solutions that adhere more closely to the espoused principles of responsible AI.

 To effectively implement red teaming in a sociotechnical system like the AI development lifecycle, we need to expand our perspective beyond the narrow technical focus that currently dominates the discourse.
 Red teaming originated as a strategic thinking exercise in which a designated team not only simulates adversarial actions, but challenges assumptions and identifies blind spots as part of a well-defined project greenlighting process.
 The current approach of testing something that has already been built, as many AI companies are doing \citep{anthropic2024challenges, daws2024openai}, misses the point of pre-emptive and proactive critical analysis that red teaming was originally designed to provide.